ntustison/Histograms/Text/stitched.md

 to exist (e.g., ventilation defects in the case of healthy normal subjects with no lung pathology).

-The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a type of  MR intensity standardization.
-K-means constitutes an algorithmic approach with additional flexibility and sophistication over linear binning as it employs prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]

-[^1]: The prior knowledge for histogram mapping is the general machine learning heuristic of clustering samples based on the minimizing within-class distance while simultaneously maximizing the between-class distance.
-In the case of k-means, this "distance" is the intensity variance.

-Similar to k-means, fuzzy c-means seeks to minimize the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa].
-Later innovations included the incorporation of spatial considerations using class membership values of the local voxel neighborhood [@Chuang:2006aa].
-Both k-means and fuzzy spatial c-means were compared for segmentation of hyperpolarized 3He and 129Xe images in [@Hughes:2018aa] with the latter evidencing improved performance over the former which is due, at least in part, to the additional spatial considerations.
-Despite relatively good performance, however, fuzzy c-means also seeks cluster membership in the histogram (i.e., intensity-only) domain with only simplistic neighborhood modeling during optimization.

-Histogram-based optimization is used in conjunction with spatial considerations in the segmentation algorithm detailed in [@Tustison:2011aa].
-This algorithm is based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa].
-A Gaussian mixture model (GMM) is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., Markov random field (MRF) modeling,  within image neighborhoods [@Besag:1986aa] optimized with the expectation-maximization (EM) algorithm [@Dempster:1977aa].
-This has the advantage, in contrast to histogram-only algorithms, that it softens the intensity thresholds between class labels which demonstrates robustness to certain imaging distortions, such as noise.
-However, as we will demonstrate, this algorithm is also flawed in the inherent assumption that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
-In particular, this algorithm is susceptible to MR nonlinear intensity artefacts.
+Additional sophistication incorporating spatial considerations is found in the fuzzy spatial c-means [@Chuang:2006aa] and Guassian mixture-modeling (GMM) with a Markov random field (MRF) prior algorithms.
+The former, similar to k-means, optimizes over the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa] whereas the latter is optimized via the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+These algorithms have the advantage, in contrast to histogram-only algorithms, the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
+However, as we will demonstrate, all these algorithms are flawed in the inherent assumption that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3)